 The flowers are solitary, about 1 inch wide and on stalks from the leaf axils - the stalks about the same length as the leaves.
 The corolla is yellow, splitting in 5 deeply cut petals with lobes that can be pointed to acutely rounded.
 The corolla lobes are streaked with black resin canals.
-The five yellow stamens each face their petal and are joined at the base to form a small fleshy ring in the center of which is a yellow-green ovoid pistil with single style which is short and placed directly below the anthers.
+The five yellow stamens each face their petal and are joined at the base to form a small fleshy nectary ring in the center of which is a yellow-green ovoid ovary with a single style which is short and placed directly below the anthers.
 The stamen filaments have tiny golden hairs.
 The outer green calyx has 5 sepals, heart shaped, and are also streaked with resin canals.
 Flowers arise from leaf axils and usually in pairs, one from each of the opposite leaves.

 Seed: Flowers do not form seeds as they are sterile to their own pollen as well as pollen from other plants.
 The plant spreads by node rooting along the stem and has no need to produce seeds.

 Habitat: A somewhat moist site is needed and this allows roots to form from buds at the leaf stalks.
-As the plant does not often set seed, this is its means of further propagation and the source of the various alternate common names alluding to creeping.
+As the plant does not set seed, this is its means of further propagation and the source of the various alternate common names alluding to creeping.
 The roots have slender rhizomes.
 Full sun produces the most flowers.
 Partial shade is tolerated.

 Names: The genus name Lysimachia, is from the Greek for either king Lysimachus or from lysis meaning "a release from" and mache is for "strife".
 The legend is that Lysimachus, king of Sicily, was walking through a field.
 A bull chased him.
 He grabbed a loosestrife plant, waved it in front of the bull and it calmed the bull.
 In general then, the generic name refers to a supposed power to soothe animals or "loose" them of their "strife".
 He also loved gold.
 The species name, nummularia, is from "nummus", a coin - referring to the roundish leaves.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.